kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

 Events:            <none>
 ```

-Notice the `Labels` and `Port` fields. `ServiceMonitor` will use these information to target its endpoints.
+Notice the `Labels` and `Port` fields. `ServiceMonitor` will use this information to target its endpoints.

 KubeDB will also create a `ServiceMonitor` object in `monitoring` namespace that select the endpoints of `coreos-prom-proxysql-stats` service.
 Verify that the `ServiceMonitor` object has been created.